-Table 3: Instrumental Variables Regression Results: Dependent Variable: natural logarithm of deaths per capita.
-All independent variables are in natural logarithms.

 (Standard Errors in parentheses: *** (**) [*] = significant at 99% (95%) and [90%] level.)

 This regression yields the following results:

-As expected, both cases per capita and the percent of the population 65 and over are positively associated with deaths per capita.
+As expected, both cases per capita and the percentage of the population aged 65 and over show a positive association with deaths per capita.
 The coefficient on cases per capita is positive and statistically significant at the 95% level of confidence.
 The coefficient of the natural log of beds per capita is an elasticity.
 Thus, the 0.60 coefficient from the instrumental variables regression in Table 3 means that a one percent increase in the number of cases per capita is associated with a 0.60 percent increase in deaths per capita.
 The coefficient on age is positive, but not statistically significant.

-Controlling for the number of cases, and the proportion of adults “aged 65 and older,” long-term care beds per capita is positive and statistically significant at the 95% level of confidence in explaining the differences in the deaths per capita in Europe.
-This is an important result, because even after including cases per capita (which is very highly correlated with deaths per capita,) long-term care beds per capita is risk factor for death from COVID-19.
+Controlling for the number of cases, and the proportion of adults aged 65 and older, long-term care beds per capita is positive and statistically significant at the 95% level of confidence in explaining the differences in the deaths per capita in Europe.
+This is an important result, because even after including cases per capita, which has a high correlation with deaths per capita, long-term care beds per capita emerges as a risk factor for death from COVID-19.

 The coefficient of the natural log of beds per capita is an elasticity.
 Thus, the 0.28 coefficient from the instrumental variables regression in Table 3 means that a one percent increase in the number of long-term care beds per capita is associated with a 0.28 percent increase in deaths per capita.

 The regression explains a non-trivial amount of the difference in death rates per capita.
 A log/log regression that did not take into account the endogeneity of cases per capita has an adjusted “R squared” of 0.78.
-Although “R squared” has no natural interpretation in instrumental variable estimation, there is, as Wooldridge (2008) wrote, no harm in doing so, and hence we report it.
-The high value of “R squared” in our instrumental variables regression (0.67) shows that tests per capita is a strong instrument for cases per capita.
+Although “R squared” has no natural interpretation in instrumental variable estimation, there is, as Wooldridge (2008) has written, no harm in referring to it, and hence we report it.
+The high value of “R squared” in our instrumental variables regression (0.67) shows that tests per capita is a strong instrument for determining cases per capita.

 4. Discussion and Further Work

 Controlling for the number of COVID-19 cases, and the proportion of adults “aged 65 and older,” the number of long-term care beds per capita is positive and statistically significant in explaining the differences in the deaths per capita for countries in Europe.
 This suggests that the structural features of such settings are associated with death from COVID-19.
-In European countries with small numbers of long-term care beds per capita, the death rate from COVID-19 is lower.

-This is, of course, very preliminary, but there are policy implications: In particular, efforts should be geared to protect older adults in long-term care settings.
+In European countries with fewer long-term care beds per capita, the death rate from COVID-19 is lower.
+These findings are, of course, very preliminary, but they nonetheless raise policy implications.
+In particular, efforts should be geared to protecting older adults living in long-term care settings.
 This can be done through targeted ongoing testing of this population and the allocation of adequate means for infection prevention and control in these settings.

-We believe that additional (and more delineated) data concerning long-term care residents may be available in the next few months – and we will continue our analysis if and when such data are available.
+It appears that additional and more detailed data concerning long-term care residents may be available in the next few months, and this analysis will be continued at such time as such data become available.

 References

 Armijo-Olivo, S., Craig, R., Corabian, P., Guo, B., Souri, S., & Tjosvold, L. (2020).
 Nursing staff time and care quality in long-term care facilities: a systematic review.
-The Gerontologist, 60(3), e200-e217.
+The Gerontologist, 60,(3), e200–e217.

-Caiumi, A., and M. Paccagnella, Mitigating the work-safety trade-off, Covid Economics Issue 2, 8 April 2020, available at https://cepr.org/sites/default/files/news/CovidEconomics2.pdf
+Caiumi, A. and Paccagnella, M. Mitigating the work-safety trade-off, Covid Economics Issue, 2, April 8, 2020.
+Available at https://cepr.org/sites/default/files/news/CovidEconomics2.pdf